cclearpartners/myi-docs/src/reports/aggregation-table.md

 `countColumn;aggregationMode:...`: A column will be added, with the default title.
 `countColumn:My_Title;aggregationMode:...`: The translated text will be used as the column's title.

+#### columnsBy
+`columnsBy:Call_Date_vod__c/month`: Adds a new columns per month that is represented in the dataset.
+The value of the field will be the concattenated value for all records that have a call date in that month.

 #### Custom Modal